oasis-tcs/openeox/eox-core-v-1-0/prose/edit/src/conformance.md

 * produces output in the OpenEoX Core format, according to the conformance profile "OpenEoX Core Information".
 * satisfies those normative requirements in section [sec](#schema-elements) and [sec](#safety-security-and-data-protection-considerations) that are designated as applying to OpenEoX Producers.

+### Conformance Clause 3: OpenEoX Core Consumer

+A processor satisfies the "OpenEoX Core Consumer" conformance profile if the processor:

+* reads OpenEoX Core Information and interprets them according to the semantics defined in section [sec](#schema-elements).
+* satisfies those normative requirements in section [sec](#schema-elements) and [sec](#safety-security-and-data-protection-considerations) that are designated as applying to OpenEoX Consumers.

 -------